SmartToolFactory/Compose-Image/README.md

     onThumbnailCenterChange: ((Offset) -> Unit)? = null,
     content: @Composable ImageScope.() -> Unit = {}
 ) {

 }
 ```

 ## TransformLayout

-Composable that changes scale of its content from handles, translates its position
+Composable that changes scale of its content with handles, translates its position
-when dragged inside bounds
+when dragged inside bounds.

 ```kotlin
 @Composable